Sharp stability inequalities for planar double bubbles: Stability on -perturbations

 is not $L^2$-coercive on $W^{1,2}_0(-\theta,\theta)$, unless $\theta<\pi/2$.
 Indeed, we easily see that

 so that the best control over $\|u\|_{L^2(-\theta,\theta)}^2$ in terms of $\|u'\|_{L^2(-\theta,\theta)}^2$ is

 In other words, if $\theta>\pi/2$, then

 Taking into account that $\theta_1$ and $\theta_2$ may possibly range on $(\pi/2,\pi)$, see \eqref{theta intervalli}, we conclude that in order to control \eqref{gatto} in terms of \eqref{topo} we necessarily have to exploit the interaction between the single perturbations $u_k$ through the multiple volume constraints.
-This will be achieved in section \ref{section stability eps sigma} through a careful application of the two Poincar\'e-type inequalities discussed in the next section.
+We now discuss this issue through a careful application of two Poincar\'e-type inequalities.
+We start by addressing the minimization of \eqref{fufu} under a constraint on the mean value of $u$.